monninja/Web1_Summer19/intro-to-html.md

 <b>So, why is indentation so important?</b>
 It makes your page easier to read and it's important to know which elements are parents and which are children.
 This can have any implications when you are styling and adding interactivity with Javascript.
 Javascript and CSS work with HTML elements.
 For example, you can see that anything that is added within the div with the yellow background, will have a yellow background.
 If you add something outside of that, it will not.

-<b>Try it for yourself:</b> Add another paragraph inside and outside of the div with a yellow background.

 <b>Document Object Model</b>
 The Document Object Model (DOM) is used when writing Javascript.
 It helps you orient yourself within the browser when writing code.
 The DOM looks like this:
 ![](Images/Document-Object-Model.png)